 That black plastic membrane under a concrete slab is there for a reason.
 Join our #StructuralWhyFile to find out why you need a vapour barrier under a concrete slab in Australia.

 Why do concrete slabs need black plastic under them?
-Well, there’s some great reasons.
+Well, there are some great reasons.
 Let’s find out why.

 Vapor Barriers are Not for Waterproofing